- Easy and quick to do

 - Air dry the feeders and any other equipment washed outside before filling up with food again

 - Always wash hands thoroughly after cleaning.

-Move your bird feeders at least once a month to help prevent long term build ups of old food, parasites and diseases.
-The birds will look for the feeders in the usual spots but will soon find the new position of the feeders.
+In addition to cleaning, move your bird feeders at least once a month to help prevent long term build ups of old food, parasites and diseases.
+Birds will soon find the new position of the feeders.

-The website Garden Wildlife Heath can be useful if you spot any wildlife in your garden that appear to be ill or dead.
-You can report your findings online through the Garden Wildlife Health website as well.
+Checkout the website Garden Wildlife Heath for more info on keeping wildlife healthy.
+Report any wildlife in your garden that appear to be ill or dead.
+Reporting helps build up a picture of what is happening to wildlife.
+It may not help the ill wildlife in your garden but will help future wildlife inthe long run.
 If you find a sick or injured bird, mammal or reptile in your garden try calling your local vets for advice, many vets will treat wildlife for free or will know of the local wildlife rescues.